Miguel Vale de Almeida

-Miguel Vale de Almeida (born August 21, 1960 in Lisbon, Portugal) is a Portuguese, anthropologist, LGBT activist, and professor at the Instituto Superior de Ciências do Trabalho e da Empresa (ISCTE) in Lisbon.
+Miguel Vale de Almeida (born August 21, 1960) is a Portuguese anthropologist, LGBTQ activist, and professor at the Instituto Superior de Ciências do Trabalho e da Empresa (ISCTE) in Lisbon.
 He is the current editor-in-chief of the journal Etnográfica and member of CEAS-ISCTE and APA.
 He was Visiting Professor (Tinker Fellowship) Dept of Anthropology and Latin American Studies’ Center, University of Chicago in the spring of 2006.
 As an LGBT activist, he is known in Portugal for participating in LGBT rights events, including several appearances on LGBT debates in television.